PraveenGPTrueReach/safe-lanes-docs/L1-Overview.md

 ## 1. Business Overview

 SafeLanes' Rest Hours Submodule addresses maritime rest-hour compliance (MLC, STCW, OPA) by capturing crew work/rest logs, detecting violations, logging non-conformities (NCs), and providing multi-level analytics (vessel and office).
-The solution runs partially offline on vessels and synchronizes with an office server when connectivity is available.
+The solution runs autonomously on vessels when disconnected from the office and synchronizes with an office database when connectivity is available.
 It extends the existing SafeLanes "Sail App" with modular front-end integration (Module Federation using Angular 18.2.0 for more robust support) and a standalone Nest.js back-end microservice.

 Additionally, certain external or auditor-type users may be granted read-only access for compliance reviews, if configured in the SafeLanes RBAC settings.
 For clarity, references throughout other documents to "SAIL login" and "SafeLanes login" are synonymous, referring to the same credential and authentication system.